collin-zheng/ML-Disaster-Response/README.md

     - To run ETL pipeline that cleans data and stores in database `python data/process_data.py data/disaster_messages.csv data/disaster_categories.csv data/DisasterResponse.db`
-        NOTE: an error may occur if a database file already exists.
-For instance, please ensure that there does not already exist a DisasterResponse.db in the filepath prior to running the command.
     - To run ML pipeline that trains classifier and saves `python models/train_classifier.py data/DisasterResponse.db models/classifier.pkl`